 Not every API request consumes queries: getting module details, training, deploying, uploading samples, etc, do not consume queries.

 Every call to the API returns an X-Query-Limit-Request-Queries parameter which tells how many queries were consumed by that call.
 Also, the API Reference documentation details how many queries consumes each API call.

 Pipelines consume the same amount of queries as making all the classifications and extractions independently.
 The advantage it’s much simpler, much faster and produces less API overhead.

-Yes, not only you can do it, but we strongly recommend our users to do it.
+Yes, not only is it possible, but we strongly recommend it.